Surprise! Jesus At Work

 To everyone’s breathless relief, the left leg stopped growing at exactly the right place.
 We all exhaled, gave each other celebratory hugs, and thanked Our Lord for His love and compassion.

-Sara’s back problems were healed, but all her skirts and slacks had to be lengthened.
+Sara’s back problems were healed.
+All her skirts and slacks had to be lengthened.